openfga/go-sdk/README.md

 options := ClientReadAuthorizationModelOptions{
     // You can rely on the model id set in the configuration or override it for this specific request
     AuthorizationModelId: openfga.PtrString(modelId),
+    // You can rely on the store id set in the configuration or override it for this specific request
+    StoreId: "01FQH7V8BEG3GPQW93KTRFR8JB",
 }
 data, err := fgaClient.ReadAuthorizationModel(context.Background()).Options(options).Execute()